CAMO-NET-LIV/MIMER/README.md

 # amrabxlookup

 <!-- badges: start -->

-This is utility to clean antiobiotics data by leveraging AMR Package.
+The goal of amrabxlookup is to find matching antibiotics in AMR dataset using fuzyy string matching.
 <!-- badges: end -->

-The goal of amrabxlookup is to find matching antibiotics in AMR dataset.

 ## Usage